Kaltsoon/nosql/material/3-mongo-operations.md

 ## Data modeling – embedding data or using references

+Now that we know how basic database operations are performed in MongoDB, it is time to discuss data modeling.
+MongoDB's data model is very flexible, and there are usually many different ways to achieve the same kind of data requirements.
+To understand the core concepts and how to establish relationships in the MongoDB data model, start by reading the [Embedded Data Versus References](https://www.mongodb.com/docs/manual/data-modeling/concepts/embedding-vs-references/) guide.

 Let's consider the case where we would need to store more author-related information to the `books` collection, such as the author's nationality and year of birth.
 We would need to consider two alternative implementations:

 1. Adding new attributes to the `books` collection